zdyxry/LeetCode/README.md

 - [x] 0229 Majority Element II
 - [x] 0238 Product of Array Except Self
 - [x] 0287 Find the Duplicate Number
+- [x] 0442 Find All Duplicates in an Array

 ## Hash Table